JuliaGraphics/Luxor.jl/docs/src/explanation/transforms.md

 consider using Julia packages which are designed specifically for the purpose.

-The following example sets up some transformations which can then be composed in the correct order to transform points.
+The following example uses the Rotations and CoordinateTransformations packages.
+It sets up some transformations which can then be composed in the correct order to transform points.

 ```
+using CoordinateTransformations, Rotations, StaticArrays, LinearAlgebra

 rawpts = [
     [0.1, 0.1],
     [0.1, -0.1],
     [-0.1, -0.1],
     [-0.1, 0.1]
 ]

-using CoordinateTransformations, Rotations, StaticArrays, LinearAlgebra

 function transform_point(pt, transformation)
     x, y, _ = transformation(SVector(pt[1], pt[2], 1.0))